state-adapt/state-adapt/apps/docs/src/app/intro/progressive-examples/angular.md

 ## 1. Start with simple state

-StateAdapt stores can be as simple as RxJS `BehaviorSubject`s, but with Redux Devtools support!
+StateAdapt stores can be as simple as RxJS `BehaviorSubject`s:

 ```tsx
 export class NameComponent {